Skip to main content

 01:22:27

 Join us as SSP President Alice Meadows recognizes the many dedicated volunteers that contribute to the success of SSP and reports on the activities and progress of the society.
 Winners of the Appreciation Award, Emerging Leader Award, and Distinguished Service Award will be announced and celebrated for their service and leadership.
-Fellowship winners will be recognized and Generations Fund donors will be acknowledged for their support.
+Fellowship winners will be recognized, and Generations Fund donors will be acknowledged for their support.

 On-Demand Meetings

-2022 Previews Session--New and Noteworthy Product Presentations
+2022 Previews Session: New and Noteworthy Product Presentations

 01:18:54

-New and Noteworthy Product Presentations: Join us once again for SSP Previews!
-This "lightning round" plenary offers the chance to learn more about the industry's newest and most innovative products, platforms, and/or content in 5-minute, back to back presentations.
+Join us once again for SSP Previews!
+This "lightning round" plenary offers the chance to learn more about the industry's newest and most innovative products, platforms, and/or content in 5-minute, back-to-back presentations.
 Viewers will leave with exposure to a wide breadth of content on new and updated products of interest to the scholarly publishing community.
 We will have interactive polling for the viewers to vote for the "Best Innovation," so don't miss this opportunity to make your voice heard!
-Participating Organizations: • Access Innovations • BioOne • Biteca • Copyright Clearance Center • Data Licensing Alliance, Inc. • DataSeer • Inera • Kudos • Maverick Publishing Specialists • OpenAthens • Scholatica • ScienceOpen
+Participating Organizations: • Access Innovations • BioOne • Biteca • Copyright Clearance Center • Data Licensing Alliance, Inc. • DataSeer • Inera • Kudos • Maverick Publishing Specialists • OpenAthens • Scholatica • ScienceOpen || Speakers:

 On-Demand Meetings

-Artificial Intelligence (AI) in Scholarly Publishing
+Artificial Intelligence (AI) in Scholarly Publishing: Looking Ahead to 2029

 59:13

-June 2, 2022, Jeff De Cagna, Damita Snow
+2022 | Jun 02, Jeff De Cagna, Damita Snow

 By June 2029, the widespread adoption of artificial intelligence (AI) technologies has transformed society, including the world of scholarly publishing, and not necessarily for the better.
 In this time of radical uncertainty, volatility, and risk, editors, publishers, and other stakeholders involved in creating and sharing scholarly work must prioritize foresight, an intentional process of learning with the future.
 This highly interactive learning session will challenge participants to engage with a plausible scenario for the future of AI in scholarly publishing.
-Working collaboratively with their colleagues, session participants will explore the scenario's unintended consequences and examine the complex implications of the future it describes for their decision-making today and in the years ahead.
+Working collaboratively with their colleagues, session participants will explore the scenario's unintended consequences and examine the complex implications of the future it describes for their decision-making today and in the years ahead. || Learning Level: Strategic: Focus on analysis, evaluation, and decision-making; appropriate for those with substantial prerequisite knowledge seeking the most up-to-date information to heighten expertise and advance best practices. || Speakers: Jeff De Cagna; Damita Snow

 On-Demand Meetings